-Tests CE5.1 and CE5.2.1 include subjective evaluation.
+Tests CE5-1 and CE5-2 include subjective evaluation.
 Informal subjective viewing is planned to be conducted during the Geneva meeting for both the proposals.
 The informal subjective test mainly checks for any visual artifcats which are created or observed near the CTU boundary when compared to the anchor VTM-4.0.
 ABAB test comparison is planned to be used where A or B could randomly be the anchor or the test.

-The following sequences and QP points are planned to be used (tentative)
+The following sequences and QP points are planned to be used: